 Emergency Care of Urticaria

-Urticaria appears as raised, well-circumscribed areas of erythema and edema involving the dermis and epidermis that are very pruritic.
-It may be confused with a variety of other dermatologic diseases that are similar in appearance and are pruritic, including atopic dermatitis (eczema), maculopapular drug eruptions, contact dermatitis, insect bites, erythema multiforme, pityriasis rosea, and others.
+Urticaria appears as raised, well-circumscribed areas of erythema and edema, often with central pallor, that involve the dermis and epidermis and are usually very pruritic.
+It may be confused with a variety of other dermatologic diseases that are similar in appearance, including atopic dermatitis (eczema), maculopapular drug eruptions, contact dermatitis, insect bites, erythema multiforme, pityriasis rosea, and others.
+[5]

 Usually, however, the experienced clinician is able to distinguish these other diseases from urticaria because of the latter’s distinctive appearance (see the images below), because it is intensely pruritic, and because it blanches completely with pressure.[3]